 Federal Work-Study Program (FWS)

-The FWS program provides part-time jobs for students who have financial need.
-Students will generally work oncampus after class in staff support jobs.
+The FWS program provides part-time jobs for students who have financial needs.
+Students will generally work on-campus after class in staff support jobs.
 Funds and job availability are limited.

-Tennessee College of Applied Technology - Reconnect Scholarship
+Tennessee College of Applied Technology Reconnect Scholarship